MA in Mathematical Foundations

 FDU's Mathematical Foundations program is specifically designed for elementary, middle school, and special education teachers seeking to meet the New Jersey State requirements to teach mathematics at the middle school level and to upgrade their mathematical skills.

 1. Are you interested in becoming a Certified Middle School Mathematics Teacher?

 Choose any five of the required courses below to meet course requirements for teaching mathematics at the middle school level.
+You will need an Adolescent Development course for Middle School certification.
+If you have not taken this course, please talk to your advisor.
 Should you elect to continue on and pursue the M.A. in Mathematical Foundations, you can apply these earned credits toward the degree.

 2. Are you interested in the MA in Mathematical Foundations?